Seharjamil112/seharcuriosity/interviewquestionnaires.md

 - How would you define the concept of justice, and how do you ensure fairness in your work?
 - How do you define happiness, and what role does it play in your professional life?
 - What is your favorite flavor of ice cream, and how does it reflect your work style?

+---

+# Internship Questionnaire:

+- What do you hope to gain or learn from this internship experience?
+- How do you plan to contribute to our organization during your internship?
+- How do you prioritize tasks and manage your time effectively?

+---

+# To Encourage Candidates:

+- ### Clear expectations:
+Tell objectives, duration, and potential projects or assignments the candidate will be involved in.

+- ### Growth opportunities:
+This is the chance to acquire new skills, work with experienced professionals, and gain valuable industry insights.

+- ### Mentorship and guidance:
+Highlight the availability of mentorship or guidance from seasoned professionals within the organization.Assure candidates that our company will have support and guidance throughout the internship to enhance your learning experience.

+- ### Hands-on experience:
+Explain the practical nature of the internship.
+It provides an opportunity for candidates to apply their knowledge and skills in real-world scenarios.

+- ### Networking possibilities:
+Discuss the potential for networking and building professional connections during the internship.
+Mention any networking events , team-building activities, or opportunities to collaborate with different departments or teams like Wednesday chill grill.

+- ### Feedback and evaluation:
+Assure candidates that they will receive constructive feedback and performance evaluations during the internship.
+Explain how this feedback can contribute to their personal and professional growth.

+- ### Future opportunities:
+Successful completion of the internship can lead to job opportunities within the organization or provide a strong foundation for securing higher-paying positions in the future.

+---